-Structural/ frame damage is damage to any component of a vehicle that is part of the main structure of the vehicle, and/or any component designed to provide structural integrity.
+Frame damage is damage to any component of a vehicle that is part of the main structure of the vehicle, or any component designed to provide structural integrity.
 Examples of these components include any suspension mounting location that can't be removed, the lower frame rails, any upper frame rails, and in the case of unibody construction, the A, B and C pillars, windshield and rear window frames and rocker panels.
 Components that are bolted on are not considered part of a car's structure or frame.
-Note that this is a general explanation - there are exceptions.